analysiscenter/batchflow/doc/index.md

 A dataset may be so large that it does not fit into memory and thus you cannot process it at once.
 That is why each data item in the `Dataset` should have an unique id.
 It does not have to be meaningful (like a card number or a transaction id), sometimes it may be just a hash or an ordered number.
 However, each index item should address exactly one data item (which in turn can have a complex structure, like a list, an array, a dataframe, or even a graph).

+The value of ids in the index is important only in 2 situations:

+- in `load` [action-method](batch.md#action-methods), when batch gets data from some external source like `batch._data = external_source[batch.indices]` and thus the external source should contain those indices, otherwise `load` will fail.
+Similarly, when data is loaded from files, indices usually point to these files as their full path should contain indices (see [FilesIndex](#FilesIndex) below).
+- in item selection - `batch[some_item_id]` - so the index should contain the id you're referring to.

+Evereywhere else the particular id value is pretty meaningless as all operations use position of the item in the index, not its id.

 ## DatasetIndex

 `DatasetIndex` is a base index class which stores a sequence of unique ids for your data items.
 In the simplest case it might be just an ordered sequence of numbers (0, 1, 2, 3,..., e.g. `numpy.arange(len(dataset))`).